- Centre for International Business at the University of Leeds

 Engaging with Government

 The Open Innovation Team was set up in August 2016 to help Whitehall Departments generate analysis and ideas by deepening collaboration with academics.
 You can find out more about the Team’s activities on Twitter, as well as reading the Government’s short guide to engaging with Government for academics.
-The Director of Leeds Social Sciences Institute (LSSI), Professor Adam Crawford, has also written a comprehensive post for the Research Leeds Blog on the changing relationship between Government policy and research: opportunities to influence policy?.
+The Director of Leeds Social Sciences Institute (LSSI), Professor Adam Crawford, has also written a comprehensive post for the Research Leeds Blog on the changing relationship between Government policy and research: opportunities to influence policy? (post only accessible by University of Leeds staff and students).

 In addition to the information in their guide, here are some top tips and things to be aware of: